IFS Staff - Institute For Free Speech

 Susan Bradley, Office Manager

-Susan supports the Institute for Free Speech staff as Office Manager, and is the proud mom of three college graduates.
+Susan supports the Institute for Free Speech staff as Office Manager.
 In addition to her work at IFS, Susan has served as President of the Mount Vernon Republican Women’s Club since January of 2011.
 A native of the DC area, she currently resides near Mt.
 Vernon with her husband Bob.

 Susan can be reached at sbradley [at] ifs.org.

-Tiffany joined the Institute for Free Speech as Media Manager in November 2019.
+Tiffany joined the Institute for Free Speech as Media Manager in November 2019 and was promoted to Deputy Director of Communications in 2023.
 She is responsible for compiling and distributing the Institute’s signature weekday Daily Media Update, which contains topical news stories and commentary on a variety of issues surrounding campaign finance and free speech generally.
 Tiffany also monitors news sources for relevant commentary and discussions on political speech stories that IFS can engage with and contribute to and maintains the Institute’s website and social media presence.
 She authors op-eds and blogs on a variety of political speech subjects as well.

 Tiffany can be reached at tdonnelly [at] ifs.org.